SchulteMK/kube-cluster/Readme.md

 You can also take a look at all the deployed pods `kubectl get pods -A`:
 ![empty cluster after cni installation](img/pods-emptyCluster.png)

+You can check your cilium deployment and node connectivity with `cilium connectivity test`.
+This should result in: \
+`✅ [cilium-test] All 45 tests (290 actions) successful, 35 tests skipped, 1 scenarios skipped.`

 Now the k3s cluster with cilium cli is sucessfully deployed.
 Now would be a great time to create a vm snapshot.
 If something goes wrong, you always come back to this point in time.

 ## Argo CD